pallets/jinja/docs/switching.rst

 Loading templates from strings
     In the past it was possible to generate templates from a string with the default environment configuration by using `jinja.from_string`.
-Jinja2 provides a :class:`Template` class that can be used to do the same, but with optional additional configuration.
+Jinja 2 provides a :class:`Template` class that can be used to do the same, but with optional additional configuration.

 Automatic unicode conversion
-    Jinja1 performed automatic conversion of bytestrings in a given encoding into unicode objects.
+    Jinja 1 performed automatic conversion of bytestrings in a given encoding into unicode objects.
 This conversion is no longer implemented as it was inconsistent as most libraries are using the regular Python ASCII bytestring to Unicode conversion.
-An application powered by Jinja2 *has to* use unicode internally everywhere or make sure that Jinja2 only gets unicode strings passed.
+An application powered by Jinja 2 *has to* use unicode internally everywhere or make sure that Jinja 2 only gets unicode strings passed.

 i18n
-    Jinja1 used custom translators for internationalization.  i18n is now available as Jinja2 extension and uses a simpler, more gettext friendly interface and has support for babel.
+    Jinja 1 used custom translators for internationalization.  i18n is now available as Jinja 2 extension and uses a simpler, more gettext friendly interface and has support for babel.
 For more details see :ref:`i18n-extension`.

 Internal methods
-    Jinja1 exposed a few internal methods on the environment object such as `call_function`, `get_attribute` and others.
+    Jinja 1 exposed a few internal methods on the environment object such as `call_function`, `get_attribute` and others.
 While they were marked as being an internal method it was possible to override them.
-Jinja2 doesn't have equivalent methods.
+Jinja 2 doesn't have equivalent methods.

 Sandbox
-    Jinja1 was running sandbox mode by default.
-Few applications actually used that feature so it became optional in Jinja2.
+    Jinja 1 was running sandbox mode by default.
+Few applications actually used that feature so it became optional in Jinja 2.
 For more details about the sandboxed execution see :class:`SandboxedEnvironment`.

 Context
-    Jinja1 had a stacked context as storage for variables passed to the environment.
-In Jinja2 a similar object exists but it doesn't allow modifications nor is it a singleton.
+    Jinja 1 had a stacked context as storage for variables passed to the environment.
+In Jinja 2 a similar object exists but it doesn't allow modifications nor is it a singleton.
 As inheritance is dynamic now multiple context objects may exist during template evaluation.